 - If someone owns the URL you are after you could consider checking whether they would be willing to sell it to you (it might be worth a shot)

 - If you don’t have a web address containing your business name, build a marketable name that includes a main keyword for search engine optimisation (SEO)

 Make sure you build something that will work for you now and can be scaled as you grow.
 For more control over how your website looks and functions, hire a web developer to build a custom website – bearing in mind that you may also need their help in keeping it updated.

 Who could help you with this?

-Check out Tyro’s shopping cart partners to see the popular carts and platforms we support for online payments (it’s all the main providers), then click into the individual cart links for more information.
-To find a web builder, check your local business and freelance directories or seek out recommendations from your friends or networks.
+To find a web builder, check your local business and freelance directories, or seek out recommendations from your friends or networks.

 4. Connect eCommerce payments